LajosPolya/OpenGLProject/README.md

 # OpenGLProject
 OpenGL Graphics Engine

-I'm writing this project to improve myself as a programer.
+I'm writing this project to improve myself as a programmer.

 Key goals :